-We will strengthen our entire organization's collective pursuit of our mission, vision, and values.
+Cultural Alignment: We will strengthen our entire organization's collective pursuit of our mission, vision, and values.

-We will improve the knowledge, skill, and competencies required for the EVMS community to excel in our chosen professions and to respond to current and emerging societal needs.
+Education: We will enhance the knowledge, skills, and values required for the EVMS community to excel in our chosen professions and to respond to current and emerging societal needs.

-We will enhance and strengthen our research enterprise in order to improve community and national health.
+Research: We will enhance and strengthen our research enterprise in order to improve community and national health.

-We will enhance our clinical enterprise to provide the highest quality patient care distinguished by our research and academic clinicians.
+Patient Care: We will enhance our clinical enterprise to provide the highest quality patient care distinguished by our research and academic clinicians.

-We will strengthen relationships with our affiliates by determining and delivering value.
+Affiliates: We will strengthen relationships with our affiliates by determining and delivering value.

-We will ensure ongoing financial stability.
+Finances and Funding: We will ensure ongoing financial stability.

-We will strenghten our brand awareness and reputation to increase preference and support from students, pateients, physicians, and the community.
+Marketing: We will strengthen our brand awareness and reputation to increase preference and support from students, patients, physicians, and the community.